 How is Alimony Calculated?

 There are several factors that may affect the amount you receive for alimony, including your state’s rules for how alimony is calculated.

 - Your potential earning ability, based on your skills or job qualifications that may help you obtain a job and support yourself.

-In the case of alimony decisions and calculation, it is best to consult with your attorney as not receiving a well-deserved alimony agreement you may find yourself financially strapped.
+In the case of alimony decisions and calculation, it is best to consult with your Divorce Lawyer as not receiving a well-deserved alimony agreement you may find yourself financially strapped.

 Do you receive or have you received alimony?
 Do you feel you deserved alimony and didn’t receive it as part of your divorce settlement?
 Please share your experiences in the comments!